 The nomination for the Company directorship including an independent director will be based on the suggestion among directors or searching from professional director pool e.g. the Thai Institute of Directors Association (IOD) where a candidate had undergone the director certification programs.
-The nomination is considered from the board diversity, competence, knowledge, working experience, expertise from variety of professions, necessary skills which are lacking among the existing Board of Directors, to be of any gender and to have the qualifications prescribed by the SET, the SEC, the Capital Market Supervisory Board and the Public Limited Companies Act.
+The nomination is considered from the board diversity, competence, knowledge, working experience, expertise from variety of professions, necessary skills which are lacking among the existing Board of Directors, to be of any gender and to have the qualifications prescribed by the SET, the SEC, the Capital Market Supervisory Board, the Public

+Limited Companies Act and the Articles of Association of the Company.
 The Nomination and Remuneration Committee will consider and recommend qualified candidates to the Board of Directors and/or the Annual General Shareholder Meeting for approval in each case.
 Details of director appointment are described under the heading "Method of Appointment and Removal of Directors as included in the Company's Articles of Association".